Learning at home

 Story Sack Library

-Every fortnight, children take home a ‘story sack’ - bags of high quality books, props and resources to enhance reading, encourage storytelling and foster a love of words.
+There are a range of story sacks in the reception area that you can borrow-bags of high quality books, props and resources to enhance reading, encourage storytelling and foster a love of words.

 Our book shed is a little library of books for the whole family - little ones, older siblings and grown-ups!
 Open every day, all year round, we encourage everyone to borrow and create a strong culture of reading at home.